Updated: Public health management of cases and contacts associated with COVID-19

 When it is not possible to relocate the case, or members of the household or co-living setting, the following approaches may be considered:

-- SARS-CoV-2 primarily spreads to others through large droplets that fall to the ground rapidly Reference 16, so it may be useful to separate the case from others with dividers such as curtains in a shared space (e.g., home with limited rooms, sharing space for sleeping).
+- Although the effectiveness is limited due to possible transmission of SARS-CoV-2 via respiratory droplets and aerosols, consideration may be given to separating the case from others with dividers such as curtains in a shared space (e.g., home with limited rooms, sharing space for sleeping).

-- If other members of the home or co-living setting are sleeping in the same room as a case, it is important to maintain as much distance as possible from the case (ideally a minimum of 2 metres).
+- If other members of the household or co-living setting are sleeping in the same room as a case, it is important to maintain as much distance as possible from the case (ideally a minimum of 2 metres) Footnoteg.
 This may be accomplished by separating beds and having occupants sleep head-to-toe.

-- If a separate washroom is not available, open the window, turn on the exhaust fan to improve ventilation, put the lid of the toilet down before flushing and, when possible, clean and disinfect surfaces touched by the case after each use Reference 17.
+- If a separate washroom is not available, open the window, turn on the exhaust fan to improve ventilation, put the lid of the toilet down before flushing and, when possible, clean and disinfect surfaces touched by the case after each use Footnote41.

 Appendix 2: Assessment of a suitable isolation location for a case of COVID-19

-The location where a COVID-19 case will be isolated should be determined by the public health authority (PHA), in collaboration with the case and their health care provider, as applicable.
+The location where a COVID-19 case will be isolated should be determined by the PHA, in collaboration with the case and their health care provider, as applicable.
 It is important that cases who do not require hospital-level care convalesce in a suitable environment where effective isolation and appropriate monitoring (e.g., for worsening of illness) can be provided.

 Considerations for a suitable environment will depend on the individual and their living situations, and may vary depending on the sex, gender, or other socioeconomic or identity factors of cases.